|The Last Days of the Carlton [I]|

 NO VACANCY was part of the larger exhibition The Beirut Experience, running at the Beirut Art Center.
 Curated and produced by attitudes, Geneva, The Beirut Experience brought together ten international artists selected for their interest in notions that are essential to the dual contexts of Beirut and Lebanon.
 These included architecture, urban planning, memory, history or cultural identity, as well as their capacity to adapt to the complex but stimulating Lebanese situation.

-More about media coverage of NO VACANCY can be found here or in the section UMAM D&R in the Media.
+Media coverage of NO VACANCY can be found here or in the section UMAM IN THE MEDIA.